Moishe/Moishe.github.io/_drafts/interviewing-and-impostor-syndrome.md

 Maybe the above paragraph is best summarized as "_I_ don't know."
 I can try to constantly remind myself of that -- not in a constrained, let me figure out this computer-program kind of way -- but in a way that admits my own blind spots and admits to things that make _me_ uncomfortable.
 I'm incredibly thankful I was able to sit in a room with people who are thoughtful and caring enough to clue me in to things to which I would otherwise be blind.

-[^1]: The first -- what Tim calls the "Prime Directive" -- is "respect the candidate."
+[^footnote]: The first -- what Tim calls the "Prime Directive" -- is "respect the candidate."
-[^2]: I refuse to call it an "unconference" though I will admit that is probably the best word for it